EthanLecuona/INF370-GroupProject/README.md

 * Multiple driver schedules.
 * Messaging and comment system to communicate with drivers and other personnel.
 * Mobile and Web friendly.
-* Reporting parcels and documents delivered.
-Transportation, vehicle and driver statistics.
+* Reporting on parcels and documents delivered.
+Transportation, vehicle, driver and system usage statistics.